Annie Oakley: Marriage and career

 The Amateur Circus at Nutley (1894) by American illustrator Peter Newell.
 The scene depicted in the center is of Annie Oakley, standing on horseback, demonstrating her shooting ability.

 Annie became well known throughout the region.
 On Thanksgiving Day 1875, the Baughman & Butler shooting act was being performed in Cincinnati.
 Traveling show marksman and former dog trainer Frank E. Butler (1847–1926), an Irish immigrant, placed a $100 bet with Cincinnati hotel owner Jack Frost that Butler could beat any local fancy shooter.
 The hotelier arranged a shooting match between Butler and the fifteen-year-old Annie, saying, "The last opponent Butler expected was a 5 ft 15-year-old girl named Annie."
+The contest involved shooting live pigeons that were released from traps.
 After missing on his 25th shot, Butler lost the match and the bet.
 Another account says that Butler hit on his last shot, but the bird fell dead about 2 ft beyond the boundary line.
 Butler began courting Annie, and they married.
 They had no children.

 According to a modern-day account in The Cincinnati Enquirer, it is possible that the shooting match took place in 1881, not 1875.
 It appears the time of the event was never recorded.
 Biographer Shirl Kasper states that the shooting match took place in the spring of 1881 near Greenville, possibly in North Star, as mentioned by Butler during interviews in 1903 and 1924.
 Other sources seem to coincide with the North Fairmount location near Cincinnati if the event occurred in 1881.

 The Bevis House hotel was still being operated by Martin Bevis and W. H. Ridenour in 1875.
 It opened around 1860, after the building had been previously used as a pork packaging facility.
 Jack Frost did not obtain management of the hotel until 1879.
 The Baughman & Butler shooting act first appeared on the pages of The Cincinnati Enquirer in 1880.
 The pair signed with Sells Brothers Circus in 1881, and made an appearance at the Coliseum Opera House later that year.

 Oakley and Butler were married a year afterward.
 A certificate on file with the Archives of Ontario, Registration Number 49594, reports that Butler and Oakley were wed on June 20, 1882, in Windsor, Ontario.
 Many sources say the marriage took place on August 23, 1876, in Cincinnati, but no recorded certificate confirms that date.
 A possible reason for the contradictory dates is that Butler's divorce from his first wife, Henrietta Saunders, was not yet final in 1876.
 An 1880 U.S. census record shows Saunders as married.
 Sources mentioning Butler's first wife as Elizabeth are inaccurate; Elizabeth was his granddaughter, her father being Edward F. Butler.
 Throughout Oakley's show-business career, the public was often led to believe that she was five or six years younger than she was; The later marriage date would have better supported her fictional age.